hjohnson12/Nasa-Api-Explorer/README.md

-# Astro
+# Nasa Data Explorer
-A simple astronomy research application using NASA Open API's.
+A windows application using NASA's Open API's to explore their different sets of data.

 # Details
-Uses C# .NET and Universal Windows Platform (UWP) with NASA Open API's.
+Uses C# .NET and Universal Windows Platform (UWP) with NASA's Open API's to explore their different sets of data.
 Various API's are planned to be used from the following page: https://api.nasa.gov/